Review paper: the 200 year history of strobe hallucinations

-In press - “Stroboscopically Induced Visual Hallucinations: Historical, Phenomenological & Neurobiological Perspectives” (accepted June 2025, Neuroscience of Consciousness).
+Published in Neuroscience of Consciousness: “Stroboscopically Induced Visual Hallucinations: Historical, Phenomenological & Neurobiological Perspectives”

 Active study - investigation of Closed‑Eye Psychedelic Visual Hallucinations